Transition from Photography to Birth Videography: A Step-by-Step Roadmap

 Start with what you have — not what you wish you had.

-Editing: It’s not about stitching clips — it’s about shaping emotion.
-Begin by feeling your way through pacing and music before fine-tuning the technicals.
+It's not about stitching clips together — it's about shaping emotion.
+Begin by feeling your way through pacing, story flow, and music before worrying about perfection.

-The hardest part isn’t the software — it’s learning to see movement instead of moments.
-Once you master that, everything else follows.
+The hardest part isn't the software.
+It's learning to see movement instead of moments.
+Once you begin to understand that shift, everything else starts to build upon it.

 Sometimes, confidence doesn’t come from perfection — it comes from trying, learning, and telling the story anyway.

 “My first birth to film was a whirlwind — baby arrived just 10 minutes after I got there!
-Thanks to SSBV Foundations, I stayed calm and captured beautiful, usable footage.
+Thanks to the foundations in SSBV, I stayed calm and captured beautiful, usable footage.
 I honestly don’t think I could have done it without this course — it gave me the skills and confidence to film a real birth and problem solve unexpected challenges that came along the way.”

-Despite the rush and pressure of a ten-minute arrival, Melanie was able to apply the foundations she had learnt through the SSBV course — to create a heartfelt film that moved our whole community.
+Despite the rush and pressure of a ten-minute arrival, Melanie was able to apply the foundations she had learnt through her SSBV apprenticeship experience to create a heartfelt film that moved our whole community.

 As you blend photography and film, your message matters.
 Here’s where to start: